liur17/ch15-git-collaboration/exercise-1/README.md

 # Exercise-1
-In this exercise, you'll practice creating a repository, adding collaborators, and integrating the work of others through `rebasing`.
+In this exercise, you'll practice creating a repository, adding collaborators, and integrating the work of others through `merging`.
 You should work in groups of two or more.

 ## Set up